hairmare/adsy-trainings/kubernetes-workshop/6010_azure/modul_azure_6010_01_slides.md

 ### Y U NO SuSE CaaS Platform

-* Contact your SuSe TAM and your Microsoft Customer Satisfaction Engineer
+* Contact your SuSe TAM and your Microsoft Account Manager

-**TODO** Fix naming of Customer Engineer?

 ---